Skip to searchSkip to main content

 Apex Home Appliances Trading

-Apex Home Appliances Trading, a wholesale distributor of home appliances based in Amman, had built a solid business importing products from Europe and the Far East and supplying them to retailers across Jordan.
+Apex Home Appliances Trading, a wholesale distributor in Amman, had built a strong business importing appliances from Europe and the Far East and supplying retailers across Jordan.
+Demand was strong and growth opportunities were clear, including plans to open a retail outlet.
+But internally, the business was under pressure.

 Read the Case Study